 We have a 'not seen, not heard policy' regarding use of mobile phones, smart watches, and other electronic devices (tablets, headphones, tablets etc.).
-Once students arrive on site, electronic devices, if seen or heard will be confiscated.
+After 8.10am electronic devices, if seen or heard will be confiscated.

 Students are permitted to use electronic devices once dismissed from their final lesson of the day.
 There may also be exceptional reasons where a member of staff permits the use of a personal electronic device.
 This is at the discretion of the member of staff and explicit permission will be given.